purvin555/msoutlook-integration-node-web-app/README.md

 - When outlook reports change to node server it notifies clients using socket.io.
 The list will not update but you will see message(s) popup and then you will have to manually refresh.
 - Please press Sign Out button to detach webhook and terminate session.
 This will avoid multiple messages for events when you sign back in.

-## I S S U E S   P E N D I N G   R E S O L U T I O N
+## I S S U E S----P E N D I N G----R E S O L U T I O N
-- When you delete or add you calendar item it generates see extra messages for same event with update word in it.
+- Upon deletion or addition of calendar item it generates extra messages for same event with update word in it.
-- There is an issue about multiple webhooks getting attached.
-If you have multiple signups (say from different browsers),  you will see duplicate  entries in message box when you add , update or delete entry in calendar using https://outlook.live.com/calendar/view .
-Outlook api allows multiple webhooks subscription even when NotificationUrl setting is same during multiple requests for webhook subscription.
-As a result it reports multiple times for same event.
+- An issue about multiple webhooks getting attached.
+If you have multiple signups (say from different browsers),  you will see duplicate entries in message box when you add, update or delete an entry in calendar using https://outlook.live.com/calendar/view .
 An issue for which a resolution is pending.